jetstream-cloud/js2docs/docs/general/k8sbinderhub.md

 BinderHub requires 2 subdomains, one for BinderHub and one for JupyterHub.
 For the initial testing I recommend to use Jetstream 2 provided domains, once they are working it is easy to replace them with custom domains.

-Login to [the Jestream 2 Horizon instance](https://js2.jetstream-cloud.org/), choose the right allocation, click on DNS, Zones, choose the Zone which starts with `tg`, then click on "Create Record Set".
+Login to [the Jetstream 2 Horizon instance](https://js2.jetstream-cloud.org/), choose the right allocation, click on DNS, Zones, choose the Zone which starts with `tg`, then click on "Create Record Set".

 Create a "A" record where name is `binder.tg-xxx000000.projects.jetstream-cloud.org` and record is the IP of your master instance.
 Create a second A record with the name `hub.tg-xxx000000.projects.jetstream-cloud.org` and the same record.